masonrhayes/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+## Hey, I'm Mason!

-Mason Hayes is a fourth-year student at the University of Oklahoma studying Economics and International Studies, and an upcoming Master's student at Toulouse School of Economics.
-His primary research interests include economic inequality, game theory and behavior, and industrial organization.
-His recent projects include capital concentration in Argentina at the beginning of the 20th century, the optimization of pay-what-you-want pricing models, and the effects of increasing industrial concentration on the innovation rates of minority groups in the United States.
-He is a [National Merit Scholar](https://www.nationalmerit.org/s/1758/interior.aspx?sid=1758&gid=2&pgid=424) and winner of the 2018 Holmes Scholarship and the [Robert Dean Bass Endowed Scholarship](https://www.ou.edu/cas/psc/undergraduate/scholarships).
+I recently graduated from the University of Oklahoma with a Bachelor's degree in Economics and International Studies, and I will start my Master's degree in Economics this fall at the [Toulouse School of Economics](https://tse-fr.eu/).
+My primary research interests include economic inequality, game theory and behavior, and industrial organization.
+My recent projects include capital concentration in Argentina at the beginning of the 20th century, the optimization of pay-what-you-want pricing models, and the effects of increasing industrial concentration on the innovation rates of minority groups in the United States.

+## I enjoy:

+Reading books, playing tennis, drinking coffee, and learning languages!

+## I support:

+Open science, internet privacy, and open source software.